 Don’t get distracted by outside factors, news and social media

-The situation outside is very difficult due to COVID-19 second wave.
+The situation outside is very difficult due to COVID-19.
 There are news everywhere on TV and social media about the pandemic.
 You’ll feel bad about everything but as a student, things are not on your hand.
 You just hope everything comes back to normal soon.
 So don’t get distracted and focus on your job, which is to study for the exam.

 Don’t become complacent thinking that the exam is delayed but your preparation is already complete